 Failure to appear for a scheduled court appearance in Texas is no small matter.
 In fact, it’s considered a crime and can lead to criminal penalties.
 Depending on the situation, you may be required to pay only a small fine for missing a court date.
 However, a judge may issue a bench warrant for a Texas failure to appear, resulting in an added criminal offense.
 In today’s post, we’re discussing how to navigate the latter situation.

-Texas Penalties for Skipping Court and Failure to Appear
+Failure to Appear Texas Fine - Penalties for Skipping Court

 When facing criminal charges in Travis County or other regions of Texas, you can post a bond for release or even be released on a verbal commitment to attend future court hearings.